Jiang Chen

-Jiang Chen (姜晨 (姜晨, Jiāng Chén); born 24 June 1986 in Dalian, Liaoning) is a Chinese former football player.
+Jiang Chen (姜晨 (姜晨, Jiāng Chén); born 24 June 1986 in Dalian, Liaoning) is a Chinese football coach and former football player.

 Club career

 On 6 May 2004 he made his professional debut, coming on as a substitute in the 80th minute for Sichuan Guancheng against Qingdao Hailifeng in the Chinese FA Cup.
 On 27 January 2006 Sichuan Guancheng was disbanded and consequently, on 5 July, Jiang moved to Tianjin Teda.

 On 5 August 2009 he joined A-League side Wellington Phoenix on a season-long loan deal after trialling with the team.
 On 17 October 2009 he made his debut for the Phoenix as a late substitute against North Queensland Fury.

 On 29 December 2009, he was released early from his loan contract with the Phoenix and returned to his parent club.

 International career

 Jiang has had a strong youth career playing striker for both the China U-23 football team and the China U-17 football team.

 In May 2007, he made his debut for the China U-23 team and has since scored 6 goals in 12 appearances.